Veridise/llzk-lib/doc/2_tools.md

 LSP server that can be used in an IDE to provide language information for LLZK.
 Refer to the [MLIR LSP documentation](https://mlir.llvm.org/docs/Tools/MLIRLSP/) for a more detailed explanation of the MLIR LSP tools and how to set them up in your IDE.

-# (Experimental) Python bindings

-LLZK has experimental support for MLIR's Python bindings.

-Prerequisites:
-* The Python packages required for MLIR's Python bindings must be installed, as indicated in the `mlir/python/requirements.txt` file in the LLVM monorepo's source tree.
-* You must build and link LLZK against a version of MLIR built with `MLIR_ENABLE_BINDINGS_PYTHON` set to `ON`.
-In the Nix setup, this can be accessed using the `llzkWithPython` output.
-* LLZK must be configured with `-DLLZK_ENABLE_BINDINGS_PYTHON=ON`.